itwasneo/runer/README.md

 In the current state, it basically mimics _docker-compose_ with additional features.

-In its current state with 400 lines of heavily poluted code, I've managed most of the functionality that **I** need from a CLI tool like _docker-compose_.
+In its current state with 400 lines of heavily polluted code, I've managed most of the functionality that **I** need from a CLI tool like _docker-compose_.

 # Goals